harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-for-kubernetes.md

 #### Hide Progress Page

 Toggle the button to enable or disable the instances warming up progress status.
-If you turn this ON, the progress status will not be displayed.
+If you turn this on, the progress status will not be displayed.

 ![](./static/create-autostopping-rules-for-kubernetes-83.png)

+### Dry Run

+Toggle the button if you wish to evaluate this feature without terminating your cloud resources.
+For more information, go to [Evaluate AutoStopping rules in dry-run mode](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/autostopping-dry-run-mode.md).

 #### Add Dependency